Gun-type fission weapon: Little Boy

 This could cause a fizzle, a predetonation which would blow the material apart before creating much of an explosion.
 Thus, it is important that the frequency at which free neutrons occur is kept low, compared with the assembly time from this point.
 This also means that the speed of the projectile must be sufficiently high; its speed can be increased but this requires a longer and heavier barrel, or a higher pressure of the propellant gas for greater acceleration of the bullet subcritical mass.

-In the case of Little Boy, the 20% U-238 in the uranium had 70 spontaneous fissions per second.
+In the case of Little Boy, the 20% 238U in the uranium had 70 spontaneous fissions per second.
 With the fissionable material in a supercritical state, each gave a large probability of detonation: each fission creates on average 2.52 neutrons, which each have a probability of more than 1:2.52 of creating another fission.
 During the 1.35 ms of supercriticality prior to full assembly, there was a 10% probability of a fission, with somewhat less probability of pre-detonation.

 Initially the Manhattan Project gun-type effort was directed at making a gun weapon that used plutonium as its source of fissile material, known as the "Thin Man" because of its extreme length.
 It was thought that if a plutonium gun-type bomb could be created, then the uranium gun-type bomb would be very easy to make by comparison.
 However, it was discovered in April 1944 that reactor-bred plutonium (Pu-239) is contaminated with another isotope of plutonium, Pu-240, which increases the material's spontaneous neutron-release rate, making pre-detonation inevitable.
-For this reason, a gun-type bomb is thought to only be usable with enriched-uranium fuel.
+For this reason, a gun-type bomb is thought to only be usable with enriched uranium fuel.
 It is unknown though possible to make a composite design using high grade plutonium in the bullet only.

 After it was discovered that the "Thin Man" program would not be successful, Los Alamos redirected its efforts into creating the implosion-type plutonium weapon: "Fat Man".
 The gun program switched completely over to developing a uranium bomb.